mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The Messaging Layer Security (MLS) protocol (RFC 9420) provides a group key agreement protocol for messaging applications.
-MLS is meant to protect against eavesdropping, tampering, and message forgery, and to provide Forward Secrecy (FS) and Post-Compromise Security (PCS).
+MLS is meant to protect against eavesdropping, tampering, and message forgery, and to provide forward secrecy (FS) and post-compromise security (PCS).

 This document describes the architecture for using MLS in a general